 Van Niekerk still hopes to be fit to attempt to complete a hat-trick of 400m world titles in Doha.

 Semenya was temporarily cleared to run middle-distance events without taking testosterone-suppressing medication as the Swiss Supreme Court ordered the IAAF to suspend the implementation of its hyperandrogenism regulations.

 Athletics' governing body was given until 25 June to respond to the action with the Swiss court extending that suspension by six days, enabling her to run in the Prefontaine Classic where she extended her unbeaten record over 800m to 31 races.

 At the start of May, the Court of Arbitration for Sport (CAS) rejected the 28-year-old's appeal against the IAAF's ruling that female athletes with a Difference of Sexual Development (DSD) - including the presence of the male Y sex chromosome - must lower their testosterone-blood concentrations to below 5nmol/L to run at distances between 400m and one mile.

 Semenya took her case to the Swiss Supreme Court who suspended the regulations pending her latest appeal.

 Van Niekerk returned to the track in February after 15 months on the sidelines having torn a knee ligament and cartilage during a celebrity touch rugby match.

-Van Niekerk still has his fitness to prove before he defends his 400m world title which he won in London's Olympic Stadium two years ago.
+Van Niekerk still has to prove his fitness before he defends his 400m world title which he won in London's Olympic Stadium two years ago.